Macro Recipes

 ENDIF

-If your macro is going to create toolpath geometry, using a user selected Step, you will want to make sure that the active Step has the correct type of tool.
-You wouldn't want to create facing geometry, for example, using a twist drill.
+If your macro is going to create toolpath geometry using a user-selected Step, you will want to make sure that the active Step has the correct type of tool.
+For example, You wouldn't want to create facing geometry using a twist drill.

 For this type of check you will need to open and close the JOS Context.
 For purposes of this example, think of a Step as a folder.
 Inside the folder (the Step) is all the information known about the tool and operation.
 Opening the Context is like changing into the folder.
 Then when you are finished you need to exit the folder, by closing the Context.

-You will also need to be familiar with Jos Data Tags and the Job Operations Setup Section Numbers.
-JOS Data Tags are names for the properties that you can access from a Step; they are like variables - they hold specific information about the Step.
-For example, the "ccw" data tag contains an integer that set to 0 for clockwise tool rotation and 1 for counter-clockwise (or anti-clockwise). "dwellsec" is a decimal number for the number of seconds to dwell after hole and piercing operations.
+You must also know Jos Data Tags and the Job Operations Setup Section Numbers.
+JOS Data Tags are names for the properties you can access from a Step; they are like variables - they hold specific information about the Step.
+For example, the "ccw" data tag contains an integer that set to 0 for clockwise tool rotation and 1 for counterclockwise (or anti-clockwise). "dwellsec" is a decimal number for the number of seconds to dwell after hole and piercing operations.

-There are unique ID strings for operation data, job information, and tooling.
-As well as specific ID strings for milling, turning, fabrication, edm, and so forth.
-For purposes of your macro, you will need to find out exactly what information to check for.
+Unique ID strings exist for operation data, job information, and tooling, as well as specific ID strings for milling, turning, fabrication, edm, and so forth.
+For your macro, you will need to find out exactly what information to check for.

 Example: